nippur72/laser500emu/README.md

 KEYBOARD
 ========
-Currently only the italian keyboard layout is supported.
+Laser native UK/US keyboard is emulated, regardless of the actual keyboard layout.

 Special keys:
 - `Pause`: Laser's Reset key (it acts like a more powerful CTRL+Break)